nilsonholger/bvs/Readme.txt

 USAGE:
+A config example was copied to './bin/BVSConfig.txt'.
 To start the system with the (default) config, type './run [config]' after building the system (type 'make').
 If you need to debug, type './run -d ...'
-A config example was copied to './bin/BVSConfig.txt'.
-If you want to create a new module, type './run --new-module $MODULE_NAME' and follow the instructions display by that script.
+If you want to create a new module, type './run --new-module $MODULE_NAME' and follow the instructions displayed by that script.